 - Excellent grip – This allows you to grip the floor better than almost every other shoe on the list

 - 0mm heel to toe drop – Completely flat sole.

 - Flanges – One of the few deadlift shoes with noticeable flanges, that give you a wider base to pull from.
 This translates to a feeling of greater stability.

 - Resembles a Converse All Star High Top in many ways, but excels most notably by having a stronger and thicker upper portion that provides better stability on the foot as a whole, but especially around the ankle.

-- Does not pinch during the deadlift
+- Doesn’t pinch during the deadlift

 - Plenty of toe room – Ideal for deadlifters who need to “spread the floor” on sumo deadlifts

 - As highlighted earlier, these shoes have been discontinued at the time of writing this article.
-You can still find new pairs online, but they're usually the less attractive styles.
-Plus, there's fewer and fewer pairs each day.
+You can still find new pairs online, but they’re usually the less attractive styles.
+Plus, there are fewer and fewer pairs each day.
 Keep your fingers crossed that they release the rumored new version sometime soon!